Meeting in a Polygon by Anonymous Oblivious Robots: Introduction

 \subsection{Framework}

 \paragraph{Meeting problem.} Consider a set of $k\geq 2$ autonomous mobile robots, modeled as geometric points located in a polygonal enclosure $P$, which may contain holes.
 The boundary of $P$ limits both visibility and mobility, in that robots cannot move or see through the edges of $P$.
 Each robot observes the visible portion of $P$ (taking an instantaneous snapshot of it), executes an algorithm to compute a visible destination point, and then moves to that point.
-Such a \emph{Look-Compute-Move cycle} is repeated forever by every robot, each time taking a new snapshot and moving to a newly computed point.
-In this paper we study the \emph{Meeting problem}, which prescribes the $k$ robots to move in such a way that eventually at least two of them come to see each other and become ``mutually aware''.
+Such a \emph{Look-Compute-Move cycle} is repeated forever by every robot, each time taking a new snapshot and moving to a newly computed point.\footnote{The typical assumption in this model is that a searcher's local reference frame retains its orientation, scale, and handedness after each move.
+We will make this assumption as well, although it is not strictly needed by our algorithms (see the footnote in Section~\ref{s:2}).} In this paper we study the \emph{Meeting problem}, which prescribes the $k$ robots to move in such a way that eventually at least two of them come to see each other and become ``mutually aware''.
 We will refer to these robots as \emph{$P$-searchers}, or simply \emph{searchers}.